MintMCP

 • Complete audit logs for every MCP interaction, access request, and configuration change

-Security and Governance Features
+Security and governance features

 MintMCP addresses the security gaps that traditional access controls fail to solve for dynamic agent-driven patterns.
 The platform provides: